Return to the BUILD

 Materials: The two Port Hull Sections are metal, but the Name Plate and Connecting Panel are plastic.

-- Philip-head Screwdriver (appears to be PH0 sized)
+- Phillips-head Screwdriver (appears to be PH0 sized)

 - Giant of the Sea – The Titanic Tragedy